-Currently completing her Musicology MA, Kaiya has contributed various socio-political and theoretical analyses of popular music to the field.
+For her graduate work in musicology, Kaiya has contributed various socio-political and theoretical analyses of popular music to the field.
 Her focus on the gender politics of the Freak-Folk musical tradition, and on the relationship between African American Christianity and musical expression has brought about various musicological treatises.
 Some of these can be found here.

 2018 Dean's Essay Prize for "Black Israelites, Social Justice, and Kendrick Lamar"